Molecular imaging of isolated peptidoglycans as novel platform for antibiotic development

 The subsequent elucidation of the mechanisms of action of such bioactive natural products (NPs) is yet still an essential but tedious process, hindered by a number of shortcomings.

-In order to identify a site of action in an alternative way, our group is using ultrastructural morphological assessments of cells, tissues and whole organisms as a shortcut to pinpoint histological changes evoked by a bioactive NP and therefore allowing the identification of a possible mechanism of action.
+In order to identify a target structure in an alternative way, our group is using ultrastructural morphological assessments of cells, tissues and whole organisms as a shortcut to pinpoint potential mechanisms of action of a bioactive NP.
+This information can subsequently allow the more detailed description of a possible mechanism of action as well as of protein targets affected by the investigated NP.

 The assessment of relevant structural alterations in our group is performed by a variety of microscopic techniques.
 On the one hand, classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence as well as DIC) are represented in our lab, allowing the examination of biological material on the lower micrometer scale (lateral resolution down to 0.2 µm).

-On the other hand, investigations on a nanometer scale are also possible by three atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to roughly 1 nm in biological material and under ambient conditions).
+On the other hand, innovative investigations on a nanometer scale are also possible by four atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to roughly 5 nm in biological material and under ambient conditions).

 As a topographical technique, gaining insight into internal features of biological material by atomic force microscopy is still a challenging process.
 We therefore established an ultra-microtomic protocol, allowing insight into internal features of virtually any cell, tissue and organism by AFM for the first time.
 This technique was used in the recent years to describe the mechanism of action of different bioactive natural products.